pieceofpie8/CS180Project/README.md

 # Manual Testing Instructions for IO:

 	Begin by running the server, then an instance of both SMClientGUI and SMCli2.
 Log into the app as John on SMClientGUI by typing the following lines as prompted in log in: "John", "Password123".
 Then send a message to Alice by doing the following: press access DMs, type "Alice" and "testing message" into send DMs and hit send DM.
 Then log into the app as Alice on SMCli2 by typing the following as prompted in log in: "Alice", "Password8".
 Then read messaged with John by doing the following: access DMs, "John" in read DMs target and press read DMs.
 You should see the original messages as well as the added "testing message".
 This shows that the IO is working properly as things are sent to the server, which updates the database.
 	Feel free to try some of the other commands as well by using the program as it instructs to be used when run.
-See the accountsSave.txt for existing accounts, their friends, etc.
+See the accountsSave.txt for existing accounts, their friends, etc. The presentation also demonstrates the IO at work.